Details About the Investments

 One of the most impressive voter registration and mobilization efforts to arise in recent years, New Georgia Project launched for the 2014 election and is already moving statewide, engaging Blacks and Latinos in rural Georgia in addition to their major base in Atlanta.
 In recent years, they have registered over 200,000 voters, successfully sued to turn back purges of voter files and stopped spurious lawsuits aimed directly at New Georgia Project over bogus voter fraud allegations, the same kinds of attacks that the far-right used to destroy ACORN.
 Today, New Georgia Project’s founder Stacey Abrams, minority leader in the Georgia House of Representatives for 6 years, is running for Governor, and New Georgia Project has taken on the job of electing the first black woman governor in the country.

-Started by six University of Texas students in 2013, MOVE San Antonio has become a major force in our nation’s 7th largest city.
-Still driven by students, MOVE SA works aggressively to overcome the voter suppression tactics, racism, and apathy that have enabled the decades-long Republican stranglehold on Texas.
+Started by six University of Texas students in 2013, MOVE San Antonio is now MOVE Texas.
+Still driven by students, they work aggressively to overcome the voter suppression tactics, racism, and apathy that have enabled the decades-long Republican stranglehold on Texas.
 They tripled the under 35 vote, becoming the decisive force behind the election of a progressive mayor in 2017.
 And they are working to register 30,000 new voters for the 2018 general election--with two congressional seats in play.
-MOVE SA runs a year-round leadership development program, and fights for progressive policy change on issues like affordable housing, immigrant rights, voting rights, accessible elections and paid sick leave.
+MOVE Texas runs a year-round leadership development program, and fights for progressive policy change on issues like affordable housing, immigrant rights, voting rights, accessible elections and paid sick leave.
 They teach civics and organizing to women and men in the county jail.
 They stopped ICE from knocking on doors.
 They’re fighting to put light rail on the ballot.
 Airlift donations will help raise the hourly pay of 15 MoveSA fellows, who work 20-25 hours a week, from $11 to $15 per hour.

 This is what happens to your money when you hit the button